hhshan21/Liar-s-Dice/Main/README.md

 ## Improvements I might make

+1. Add the theme song of POC as audio
-1. Change the dice colour to show matching dice faces when liar is being called (for easier visual)
+2. Change the dice colour to show matching dice faces when liar is being called (for easier visual)
-2. Refactor my codes to make it cleaner
+3. Refactor my codes to make it cleaner
-3. Better naming of variables
+4. Better naming of variables